Sanjaasürengiin Zorig: Political career

-Democratic Revolution
+Democratic Revolution (1989–1990)

 Zorig calms the crowd in Sükhbaatar Square.

-In 1989 and 1990, Zorig played a leading role in the events that led to Mongolia's adoption of a multi-party system.
+Between 1989 and 1990, Zorig played a leading role in the events that led to Mongolia's adoption of a multi-party system.
 On 10 December 1989, a month after the fall of the Berlin Wall, Zorig led a group of 200 activists in a public protest demanding a free-market economy and free elections.
-In January 1990 Zorig and his fellow Mongolian Democrat dissidents began staging weekend protests in Sükhbaatar Square, the center of Ulaanbaatar.
+In January 1990, Zorig and his fellow pro-democracy dissidents began staging weekend protests in Sükhbaatar Square, the center of Ulaanbaatar.
 The protests started small but grew into large crowds as January passed into February.
-Tensions increased as the crowds swelled and the Communist government debated crushing them with force.
-At one point when protesters were scuffling with soldiers and an outbreak of violence seemed likely, Zorig took a megaphone, sat atop a friend's shoulders to make himself visible to the crowd, and called for calm.
+Tensions increased as the crowds swelled and the communist government debated crushing them with force.
+At one point, when protesters were scuffling with soldiers, and an outbreak of violence seemed likely, Zorig took a megaphone, sat atop a friend's shoulders to make himself visible to the crowd, and called for calm.
 Violence was averted.
-The picture of Zorig addressing the protesters became a famous symbol of Mongolia's peaceful revolution.
-In March, the Mongolian Politburo resigned and one-party rule in Mongolia ended.
+The picture of Zorig addressing the protesters became a famous symbol of Mongolia's peaceful 1990 revolution.
+In March, the politburo of the ruling Mongolian People's Revolutionary Party (MPRP) resigned, and one-party rule in Mongolia ended.
+The country's first-ever multi-party elections were scheduled to be held in the summer of 1990.

-After the revolution
+Post-revolution (1990–1998)

-In June 1990, Zorig was elected into the People's Great Khural.
+In July 1990, Zorig was elected as a deputy to the People's Great Khural.
 In August 1991, he was the only prominent Mongolian politician to immediately denounce the coup attempt by Soviet hardliners against Mikhail Gorbachev.
-He was elected into the State Great Khural both in 1992 and 1996, the first time as a minority member and the second time as a member of the Democratic Union that swept into power as Mongolia's first non-Communist government since the 1921 Communist revolution.
+He was elected into the State Great Khural both in 1992 and 1996, the first time as a minority member and the second time as a member of the Democratic Union Coalition that swept into power as Mongolia's first non-communist government since the 1921 People's Revolution.
 Zorig questioned the pace of free-market reforms in Mongolia after the Democrats came to power, believing the reforms weren't fair and would push too many Mongolians below the poverty line.
-In 1998 he became Mongolia's Minister for Infrastructure.

 The year 1998 was a year of political crisis in Mongolia.
-Tsakhiagiin Elbegdorj became the new Prime Minister of Mongolia in April 1998, and in one of his first decisions he sold the state-owned Reconstruction Bank to the private Golomt Bank, which was owned by Mongolian Democrats.
-Members of the Mongolian People's Revolutionary Party walked out in protest, and, without a working majority in Parliament, Elbegdorj was forced to resign.
-The parties conferred and in closed meetings agreed on Infrastructure Minister S. Zorig as a compromise candidate to be the new prime minister.
+Tsakhiagiin Elbegdorj became the new Prime Minister of Mongolia while Zorig became Minister for Infrastructure in April 1998.
+In one of his first decisions, prime minister Elbegdorj sold the state-owned Reconstruction Bank to the private Golomt Bank, which was owned by Mongolian Democrats.
+Legislators of the MPRP walked out in protest, and, without a working majority in parliament, Elbegdorj was forced to resign in July.
+The parties conferred and, in closed meetings, agreed on Infrastructure Minister S. Zorig as a compromise candidate to be the new prime minister.
 The announcement was scheduled for Monday, 5 October.